giraldon/patent-regression/README.md

 ![most valuable companies](https://raw.githubusercontent.com/giraldon/patent-regression/master/pics/companybubblepatent.png)
 ![legend](https://raw.githubusercontent.com/giraldon/patent-regression/master/pics/companyvaluepatent.png)

-This graph shows the most valuable companies relative to each other by the value of their patent portfolios.
+This bubble chart shows the most valuable companies relative to each other by the value of their patent portfolios.
+This and all following charts were created in Tableau.
 <br/>
 <br/>
 <br/>